 How do you make pizza on a BBQ?
 You just make pizza on a BBQ!
-All you need is a BBQ and a metal plate to lay your pizza on.
+All you need is a BBQ and a metal plate to lay the pizza on.
+Item list:

 Grilled pineapple dusted with cinnamon is a super easy & delicious desert, which will light up any BBQ!